LivJH/LivJH.github.io/index.md

 You can use the [University of Liverpool Geographic Data Science website](https://www.liverpool.ac.uk/geographic-data-science/) to have a look at the current research at our Geographic Data Science Lab.

+### Research projects

+* Undergraduate dissertation: Agricultural land use change in the Isle of Axholme
+* Postgraduate research: Improving estimates of the relative risk of night-time economy (NTE) violence by integrating new forms of data